rashed9810/Form-Submission-and-Display-Application-in-Vanila-Javascript/README.md

-## Form Submission and Data Display
+Form Submission and Data Display
 This project aims to create a web application that allows users to submit information through a form and display it visually on the client-side.

-Features:
+Features
 Form Creation: The application includes a form with the following input fields:
 Name
 Email